astreum/whitepaper/README.md

 1. chain
 2. counter
+3. data
-3. recipient
+4. recipient
-4. sender
+5. sender
-5. solar limit
+6. solar limit
-6. solar price
+7. solar price
+8. type
-7. value
+9. value

 ### Solar

-`Solar` is the currency for work done on the blockchain, in contrast with `Astre` with is the currency for value.
+`Solar` is the currency for work done on-chain, in contrast with `Astre` with is the currency for value.

-The solar limit of a block is set at 10^6 `Solar`.
+The solar limit of a block is set at 10^15 `Solar`.

-Transaction Processing costs 10^3 `Solar`.
+Transaction Processing costs 10^12 `Solar`.

 Solar pricing mechanism: